 Homomorphisms of groups with motivating examples.
-Kernels, normal subgroups, The 1st Isomorphism Theorem.
-More on $S_n$ : conjugacy in $S_n$ and relationship to normality.
-[6 lectures]
+Kernels, normal subgroups, the First Isomorphism Theorem.
+More on permutation groups: conjugacy, conjugacy classes and relationship to normal subgroups.

 Ring homomorphisms and their kernels; examples.
-Ideals in commutative rings, 1st Isomorphism Theorem for commutative rings; the example of integers mod n.
-[2 lectures]
+Ideals in commutative rings, First Isomorphism Theorem for commutative rings; the example of integers mod n.

-Remark : The number of lectures is an indicative guide.
+Remark: The number of lectures is an indicative guide.